Power of Attorney in Ireland - The Main Types and Advantages

 When acting as per an enduring power of attorney in Ireland, the attorney will be able to decide where the mentally incapacitated individual lives and wish whom, the died, the training and rehabilitation, will have control over one’s personal papers as well as the housing and social welfare benefits.
 It is common for the line between personal and healthcare decisions in these cases to be an unclear one at times, however, the attorney does not have the power to decide in all cases regarding the medical treatment the donor should undergo.
 Our lawyers can explain this further as needed in your case.

 An enduring power of attorney enters into force only after it is registered.
 This take place through an application to the Registrar or Wards of Court (the application which is commonly submitted by the attorney).
 The approval is issued once the medical proof is provided.
 The donor can choose to revoke the enduring power of attorney at any pointe before the application for registration is made, however, once it is registered, it can be revoked only through an application submitted with the High Court.

 If you need information on the role of the High Court in the management of an enduring power of attorney, as well as the applications made with the Wards of Court, our attorneys in Ireland can answer your questions.

-In most cases, the enduring power of attorney in Ireland ceases upon the death of the donor.
+In all cases, the enduring power of attorney in Ireland ceases upon the death of the donor.
 However, in certain cases, for example when the appointed party is the spouse of the donor, the document can cease before the death of the donor in the event of divorce, annulment or dissolution of the marriage or civil partnership or when the couple is granted judicial separation.

 The power of attorney can be used for probate, when administering the estate of a deceased individual.
 According to the Courts Service Annual Report, the following data on probate was in place for 2020: